-After weeks of running around town, hiking through a few trails, and tackling farm chores in all sorts of weather, we think the Venado Concealed Carry Vest is the best concealed carry vest for most people.
+After weeks of running around town, hiking through a few trails, and tackling farm chores in all sorts of weather, we think the Venado Concealed Carry Vest is a good runner up concealed carry vest.

 Strikes a great balance

-This high-quality vest strikes a great balance, keeping you warm but not overly hot as to overheat.
+This high-quality concealment vest strikes a great balance, keeping you warm but not overly hot as to overheat.

 When it’s raining, the heavy cotton fabric does a good job of repelling wind and droplets, but even when the vest gets wet, the quilted lining insulation still keeps you warm and relatively dry.